Azure/azure-sdk-for-js/event hubs migration guide.md

-We've also merged the functionality from `EventProcessorHost` into `EventHubConsumerClient`, allowing `EventHubConsumerClient` to be the single point of entry for receiving of any type within Event Hubs.
+We've also merged the functionality from `EventProcessorHost` into `EventHubConsumerClient`, allowing `EventHubConsumerClient` to be the single point of entry for receiving of any type (from single partition, all partitions, or with load balancing and checkpointing features) within Event Hubs.

 ### Construction